 All debt consolidation loans have either a fixed rate of interest or a variable rate of interest, but there are still different types of loans, including:

-• Home Equity Line of Credit (HELOC)—A HELOC is secured by the equity in your home and usually carries a variable interest rate.
-This is a revolving line of credit, and it many not be available to you if you have a poor credit history.
+The equity in your home secures a HELOC and usually carries a variable interest rate.
+This is a revolving line of credit, which may not be available if you have poor credit history.

 Revolving credit means once you pay down a portion of your loan, that amount is immediately available for you to borrow from again.

 Scenario: You are approved for a $50,000 HELOC.
 You use $20,000 of that to pay off some consumer debt, leaving you with $30,000 in available credit.
 If you make a $10,000 payment to the HELOC, you now have $40,000 in available credit to use however you want.

-Revolving credit differs from a traditional loan where you borrow once, repay the loan, and then the loan is finished.
+Revolving credit differs from a traditional loan where you borrow once, repay the loan, and “finish” the loan.

-• Home Refinance Loan—Many people refinance their home and borrow more than they actually need so that they can roll higher interest consumer debt into their less expensive mortgage.
+Many people refinance their home and borrow more than they need so they can roll higher interest consumer debt into their less expensive mortgage.
 Refinance loans can have either a fixed or variable interest rate.

-• Second Mortgage—With a second mortgage, you borrow against the value of your home but retain the initial mortgage.
-This leaves you with two mortgage payments each month, but it may be worth it if you can get a substantial interest reduction on the loan you use to pay off your consumer debt.
+With a second mortgage, you borrow against the value of your home but retain the initial mortgage.
+This leaves you with two mortgage payments each month.
+However, it may be worth it if you can get a substantial interest reduction on the loan you use to pay off your consumer debt.
 The rate on a second mortgage can be fixed or variable.

-• Consumer Loan—A consumer loan is a personal loan that is not secured by an asset.
-While many people have consumer loans that they must pay off in order to avoid bankruptcy or a consumer proposal, a consumer loan may be a good consolidation loan for you if you qualify and can get a good interest rate.
+A consumer loan is one of many unsecured loans.
+This means it is not secured by an asset.
+While many people have consumer loans that they must pay to avoid bankruptcy or a consumer proposal, a consumer loan may be a good consolidation loan for you if you qualify and get a good interest rate.
 Consumer loans can have a fixed rate of interest or a variable rate of interest.

 How Are Debt Consolidation Loan Interest Rates Set?